 Children who have completed the reading program by turning in all seven reading logs will be entered into a drawing for themed raffle baskets.
 Winners will be contacted by their given contact method.
-Teen prize drawing will be held at the End of Summer Reading Party in August.
+Teen prize drawings will be held at the End of Summer Reading Party on August 15.

 Children do not have to be registered for the reading program to attend programs at the library, nor do they have to have a library card.

 No registration required.
 No summer story times the week of July 1.

 Family Story Time